 Executive Editor: Steven J. Niven

-An expanded online edition of the AANB will include an additional 2,000 biographies.
-Over 900 of these new entries are now online.
-More than 750 of these appear in a revised and expanded Second Edition of the AANB, which was published by Oxford University Press in a new 12-volume edition in March 2013.
-The Second Edition includes significant updates and revisions of hundreds of entries, including that of Barack Obama, in recognition of his 2008 presidential campaign, election victory, and first term in office up to his successful re-election campaign in 2012.
+An expanded edition of the AANB continues online, with more than 1500 entries added since 2008.
+More than 750 of these can be found in a Revised Print Edition of the AANB, published by Oxford University Press in 2013.
+The Revised Edition includes significant updates and revisions of hundreds of entries, including that of Barack Obama, in recognition of his 2008 presidential campaign, election victory, and first term in office up to October, 2011.
 Additional entries range from First Lady Michelle Obama, written by award-winning historian Darlene Clark Hine, to several entries concerning the African American experience in Hartford, Connecticut.
 These were submitted by students of Theresa Vara-Dannen, a teacher at that city’s University High School of Science & Engineering.
-The enthusiasm of these students and the professionalism of their entries, prompted the AANB, in conjunction with OUP and the Gilder Lehrman Foundation, to launch a broader outreach program to solicit entries from more than 40 high schools in 2011 and 2012.
+The enthusiasm of these students and the professionalism of their entries prompted the AANB, in conjunction with Oxford and the Gilder Lehrman Institute of American History, to launch a broader outreach program to solicit entries from more than 40 high schools in 2012 and 2013.

-The expanded AANB has also allowed us to capture some of the less well-known, but fascinating, characters in African American history.
-Also included in the revised edition are the Classics scholars Wiley Lane and Daniel Barclay Williams; Alberta Virginia Scott, the first black graduate of Radcliffe College; and Virginia Randolph, a pioneer of industrial and vocational education in the Progressive Era South.
-Among the more unusual biographies included here is that of Barney Hill, a post office worker who gained notoriety by claiming to have been abducted by extra-terrestrials in the 1960s, while another postal worker, Homer Smith, is one of several entries on African Americans who migrated from the United States to seek a better life in the Soviet Union in the 1930s.
-Smith would help modernize the Soviet postal system.
+The expanded AANB has also allowed us to capture some of the less well known, but fascinating individuals in African American history.
+Also included in the revised edition are the classics scholars Wiley Lane and Daniel Barclay Williams; Alberta Virginia Scott, the first black graduate of Radcliffe College; and Virginia Randolph, a pioneer of industrial and vocational education in the Progressive Era South.
+Among the more unusual biographies included here is that of Barney Hill, a post office worker who gained notoriety by claiming to have been abducted by extraterrestrial aliens in the 1960s, while another postal worker, Homer Smith, is one of several entries on African Americans who migrated from the United States to seek a better life in the Soviet Union in the 1930s.
+(Smith would help modernize the Soviet postal system.)
 Finally, the Revised Edition includes entries on all 87 African American recipients of the nation’s highest award for military valor, the Medal of Honor.